Justice Department says former officer convicted in Breonna Taylor raid should get one day in jail

 Hankison was fired from the police department in late June 2020.

-In an apparent criticism of the Biden-era Justice Department’s handling of the case under, Trump’s DOJ noted in their Wednesday filing that the Hankison was acquitted in a state trial and that the first federal trial ended in a mistrial.
+In an apparent criticism of the Biden-era Justice Department’s handling of the case, Trump’s DOJ said in their Wednesday filing that the Hankison was acquitted in a state trial and that the first federal trial ended in a mistrial.

 “In this case, two federal trials were ultimately necessary to obtain a unanimous verdict of guilt,” prosecutors wrote.
 “But even then, the jury convicted on only one count, despite the fact that the elements of the charge and underlying conduct are essentially the same.”